SSJ6Porfy/US-Immigration-Visualizer/docs/README-dev.md

 immigrants to the United States by decade since 1820.
 The data used was sourced from the US census.

-The project must be completed in 4 days.
+The project was completed in 4 days.

 ### Technologies
 * d3.js - A javascript library for manipulating document with data.